 Why did you begin to focus your work on alternative tourism?

 I was lucky to have trained in the tourism sector during a period of constant changes, which allowed me to perceive the sector with fresh eyes.
 I always knew that tourism was important for the local economy, but bit by bit I also realized the importance of approaching tourism in a sustainable and positive way.
 My work has always been directly linked to travelling.
 I began working as a tour guide with groups in the most famous places in the country, always very touristy and always with lots of people.
 For a while I worked abroad organizing ski holidays, but it was while I was travelling that I realized that I wanted my career to be centred around sustainability and Slow Tourism.

 What are the tours that you offer in Entrelenguas?

 The tours that we offer here are based on contact with the local population and respect for the basic values of local sustainability.
 I think it’s fundamental to respect the community by not abusing local resources.
-Tourism is rejected by local residents when it negatively affects their quality of life.
+Tourism is rejected by local residents when it negatively affects their quality of life, so we strive to use only local produce and give back to the community wherever possible.
 Other important elements are tradition, natural and organic local products and small group sizes.
-These basic principles support our philosophy of Slow Tourism and make sure that the traveler feels more immersed in the local community during their stay.
-Our goal at entrelenguas is for visitors to feel at home and to enjoy all that Ronda has to offer while feeling welcome and making friends.
+These basic principles support our philosophy of Slow Tourism and make sure that the traveller feels more immersed in the local community during their stay.
+Our goal at Entrelenguas is for visitors to feel at home and to enjoy all that Ronda has to offer while feeling welcome and making friends